phocks/wasm-dom-rust/README.md

-# web-sys: DOM random numbers
+# web-sys: DOM random characters

+Generates 100 random characters and appends them as spans in the DOM (and console logs them).
+All in WASM.

 https://phocks.github.io/wasm-dom-rust/